 Neither the term “post-abortion syndrome”, nor the claims about its characteristics, are supported by any national or international psychological societies.
 Of course, many women experience emotional responses to an abortion, which are normal reactions to a significant event.
 The range of normal psychological and emotional responses can include feelings of grief, regret, sadness and relief.
 These reactions are generally transient.

 It’s important to differentiate between such normal emotional responses and ongoing, serious mental health issues such as PTSD.
-There is no evidence to suggest that induced abortion has any significant impact on persistent and serious mental health issues.
+There is no evidence to suggest induced abortion has any significant impact on persistent and serious mental health issues.

 The Queensland pregnancy options service Children by Choice provides post-abortion counselling to any Queenslander who wishes to access it.
 According to its 2016-17 annual report, women seeking counselling after an abortion accounted for less than 3% of the 4,000 calls to the service.

 Women are provided counselling before an abortion.
-This should ensure that the pregnant woman is given balanced information about all her options, enabling her to make the best decision in her current situation.
+This should ensure the pregnant woman is given balanced information about all her options, enabling her to make the best decision in her situation.
 Women who approach an abortion in a legal, safe and supportive environment, where there is free choice and no coercion, overwhelmingly have good psychological outcomes.